pshihn/shihn.ca/posts/2020/roughjs-algorithms.md

 ## A bit of history

 Hand-drawn graphs and diagrams have their own special charm.
 I wondered what if there were a way to draw such charts through code.
 Emulate hand-drawing as close as possible and yet be legible and programmable.
 I decided to focus on primitives - lines, polygons, ellipses, and curves, creating a full 2D graphics library.
-Charting and Diagramming libraries and apps could be built on top of it.
+Charting/Diagramming libraries and apps could be built on top of it.

 After some quick research, I came across this paper by [Jo Wood](https://www.gicentre.net/jwo) and others, titled [Sketchy rendering for information visualization](https://openaccess.city.ac.uk/id/eprint/1274/).
 The techniques described here formed the basis of the library, especially for drawing lines and ellipses.

 I wrote the first version in 2017 which only worked on Canvas.
 Once the problem was solved, I lost interest.
 A year later I was working a lot with SVG, and decided to adapt RoughJS to also work with SVG.
 I also redesigned the API to be more basic and focus on the simple vector graphic primitives.
 I shared the 2.0 version of Hacker News and, surprisingly, it blew up.
 It was the [second most popular post of ShowHN](https://bestofshowhn.com/2018) in 2018.

-People have since created some amazing things with RoughJS — [Excalidraw](https://excalidraw.com/), [Why do Cats & Dogs...](https://whydocatsanddogs.com/), [roughViz Charting library](https://github.com/jwilber/roughViz), to name a few.
+People have since created some amazing things with RoughJS — [Excalidraw](https://excalidraw.com/), [Why do Cats & Dogs...](https://whydocatsanddogs.com/), [roughViz charting library](https://github.com/jwilber/roughViz), to name a few.

 Now let's get to the algorithms....

 <a name="roughness"></a>
 ## Roughness
 The fundamental concept behind emulating hand-drawn shapes is randomness.
 When you draw anything by hand, no two shapes will be exactly the same.
 Nothing is exact.
-So, pretty much every spatial point in RoughJS is adjusted by a random offset.
+So, every spatial point in RoughJS is adjusted by a random offset.
 The amount of randomness is described by a numeric parameter called `roughness`.

 <figure>
   <img alt="Randomness circle" loading="lazy" width="400" height="253" src="/stuff/posts/roughjs/roughness.png">
 </figure>

 Imagine a point `A` and a circle around it. `A` is now replaced by a random point within that circle.
 The area of this circle of randomness is controlled by the `roughness` value.
-Most coordinates are randomized like this when drawing shapes.

 <a name="lines"></a>
 ## Lines